kapok-lang/kapok/doc/guide/variable.md

 We omit `^k2` in the pattern and fetch whatever value of `^k1`, refer it as the local `value` and access it in the body of the let form.

-Please notice that set container is not supported in pattern matching.
+Please notice that set collection is not supported in pattern matching.